There are two registers in Latvia:

 - creditor claims,

 - appointment of secondary heirs and inheritance contracts,

-Land registers consist of portfolios divided into four parts.
+The Land Registers consist of portfolios divided into four parts.

 The first part is used to register information on:

-- easements and real estate encumbrances established for the benefit of the real estate,
+- easements and encumbrances of the immovable property established for the benefit of a property,

-- the area covered by the real estate and attached land,
+- the area covered by an immovable property and the attached land,

 - detached land and its area,

 - amendments to easements and encumbrances entered in the first part and their deletions.